-(10) EBITDA represents net income before depreciation and amortization, interest income (expense), net, and income taxes.
-Adjusted EBITDA represents EBITDA, adjusted for the elimination of non-recurring expenses, non-recurring costs and net cost-reductions arising from acquisitions as set forth in the definition of "Leverage Ratio" in the indenture governing the old notes and the new notes.
+- (10) Represents net income before depreciation and amortization, interest income (expense), net, income taxes, other expenses, net, gain or loss from the sale of assets, nonrecurring items and non-cash expenses.
+For the period from January 1, 1998 through November 5, 1998, EBITDA before seller expenses excludes \$5,764 of non-recurring seller transaction costs incurred by Cable Michigan in connection with the merger with and into Avalon Cable of Michigan Inc. Management believes that EBITDA before seller expenses is a meaningful measure of performance and it is commonly used in the cable television industry to analyze and compare cable television companies on the basis of operating performance, leverage and liquidity.
+However, EBITDA before seller expenses is not intended to be a performance measure that should be regarded as an alternative to, or more meaningful than, either operating income or net income as an indicator of operating performance or cash flows as a measure of liquidity, as determined in accordance with generally accepted accounting principles.
+EBITDA before seller expenses, as computed by management, is not necessarily comparable to similarly titled amounts of other companies.
+See financial statements, including statements of cash flows, included elsewhere herein. - (11) Represents EBITDA, adjusted for the elimination of non-recurring expenses, non-recurring costs and net cost-reductions arising from acquisitions as set forth in the definition of "Leverage Ratio" in the indenture governing the old notes and the new notes.
 This definition is used in determining compliance with the debt incurrence covenant in the indenture.
 See "Description of the Notes--Certain Definitions."
-However, neither EBITDA nor Adjusted EBITDA is intended to be a performance measure that should be regarded as an alternative to, or more meaningful than, either operating income or net income as an indicator of operating performance or cash flows as a measure of liquidity, as determined in accordance with GAAP.
-EBITDA and Adjusted EBITDA, as computed by management, are not necessarily comparable to similarly titled amounts of other companies.
+However, Adjusted EBITDA is not intended to be a performance measure that should be regarded as an alternative to, or more meaningful than, either operating income or net income as an indicator of operating performance or cash flows as a measure of liquidity, as determined in accordance with GAAP.
+Adjusted EBITDA, as computed by management, is not necessarily comparable to similarly titled amounts of other companies.
 See the financial statements, including statements of cash flows, included elsewhere herein.

-Notes to Summary Unaudited Pro Forma Financial and Operating Data--(Continued) For the Three Months Ended March 31, 1999 and the Year Ended December 31, 1998
+Notes to Summary Unaudited Pro Forma Financial and Operating Data--(Continued)

+For the Three Months Ended March 31, 1999 and the Year Ended December 31, 1998